delete-files-and-directories-linux

 The find command allows you to search for files or directories in the filesystem and execute an operation against those files or directories that match your search criteria.

-Let’s start by showing a generic example on how to use find to delete directories whose name matches a specific pattern, for example directories that have a name that starts with “tmp_”.
+Let’s start by showing a generic example of how to use the find command to delete directories whose name matches a specific pattern, for example, directories that have a name that starts with “tmp_”.

-Let’s say I have the following subdirectories in the current directory:
+Let’s say we have the following subdirectories in the current working directory:

 (localhost) $ ls -al